 2 Ingredient Baby Cookies

-Most contain soy or dairy, which meant when Ryan was MSPI they didn’t work.
+But most store bought options contain soy or dairy, which meant when Ryan was MSPI they didn’t work for us.
 Others are simply packed with ingredients that I don’t know and don’t want to expose a baby to.

 So, when Ryan was a baby I went out looking for something simple I could make.
-It needed to be easy, allergy friendly, and something that I could give the boys and feel good about.
 That’s when that simple cookie recipe came to mind.

 Making cookies for babies easy